Skip to content

 Scenario

-A clinical psychologist measures anxiety levels (1-10 ordinal scale) in 32 patients before and after an 8-week mindfulness intervention.
+A health psychologist measures sleep quality (1-10 ordinal scale) in 20 patients before and after a 6-week cognitive behavioral therapy for insomnia (CBT-I) program.

 Step 1: Report Descriptive Statistics